enkidevs/curriculum/General/Data Structures and Algorithms/dijkstras-algorithm.md

 ```

 [2:Reference distance]
 To be able to track the actual distance from the initial node to other nodes, a reference value must be used.
-Because we are trying to find the lowest cost path, the bigger the number we choose, the safer it would be to perform the condition check.
+As we are trying to find the lowest cost path, the larger the number we choose, the safer it is when performing the condition check.

 The safest way to do it is to assign *distance 0* to the initial node and *distance infinity* to all the others.